-To protect the system three limit sections are provided; counter EMF (CEMF) limit and two current limits.
-The output of the CEMF limit and the primary current limit drive the regulator integrator and will override the error amplifier, if required.
-The primary current limit is set with the CUR LIMIT adjustment and the counter EMF limit with the CEMF LIMIT adjustment.
-Typically, the primary or regulator current limit is set at 150% of the motor nameplate current or 3.75 volts $(\pm 10\%)$ of current feedback, CFB.
-The counter EMF is normally limited to 250 armature volts at no load, or 5.75 volts ($\pm 10\%$) of CEMF for drives rated 240 volts DC.
-For drives rated 500 volts DC the CEMF limit is normally 510 volts at no load or 5.60 volts ($\pm 10\%$) at CEMF.
-The secondary or driver current limit is in the driver section and will be described later.
-The primary current limit, if used, should not be set higher than the driver current limit.
-The driver current limit may be inhibited or adjusted.
+To protect the system, two limit sections are provided; counter EMF (CEMF) limit and current limit.
+The output of the CEMF limit and the current limit drive the regulator integrator and will override the error amplifier, if required.
+The current limit is set with the CUR LIMIT adjustment and the counter EMF limit with the CEMF LIMIT adjustment.
+Typically, the regulator current limit is set at 150% of the motor nameplate current or 3.75 volts ($\pm 10\%$) of current feedback, CFB.
+The counter EMF is normally limited to 250 armature volts at no load, or 5.75 volts ($\pm 10\%$) of CEMF.